 Remember, any of the above takes place whilst you are tapping the PR point continuously.
 Then use a Reminder Phrase (representing the problem) as you tap on the rest of the points.
 Taking the time to clear these writings on your walls can reap great dividends and clear the way to dealing with other issues more easily.

 "Even though I'm limited in some way, thanks to these writings on my walls, I forgive myself for all my limitations, and all the things I did wrong, and all the pain I've caused, both to myself and others, and even though I don't necessarily know or remember, all the things I did wrong, I deeply and completely accept myself."

 "Even though I've come to believe everything that goes wrong is my fault, I'm gonna make things right by retiring my position as general manager of the universe, and I completely and deeply accept myself."

-However, by tapping with a like and similar phrasing, one is loosening up the generalization and softening it.
+However, by tapping with similar phrasing, one is loosening up the generalization and softening it.
 This "softening up" effectively allows you to begin to recall specific incidents back there (in time) and more easily get in touch with the emotional aspect.

-Once you access them, and tap on those specific "writings" you are beginning to remove the core limitations impeding your progress.
+Once you access and tap on those specific "writings," you are beginning to remove the core limitations impeding your progress.